-P: Psych 102; Comm Sci 205 or Math 260 or BUS ADM 215 and 217 or BUS ADM 216.
-REC: Comm Sci 205.
+P: PSYCH 102; COMM SCI 205 or MATH 260 or BUS ADM 216.
+REC: COMM SCI 205.

 PSYCH 305.
 Psychology of Stereotyping and Prejudice.
 3 Credits.

 This course provides an overview of the causes and effects of stereotyping and prejudice from a psychological perspective.
 It also explores when stereotypes are used, how they are measured, and how they can be reduced.